danczw/docker-ml-dev-templates/README.md

 ## Images

+These images should be seen as baseline images for ML development.
+Python package versions are not defined to increase maintainability of the templates and can be update in the respective `.yml` files.

 The envs running in the container can be extended by updating the respective image conda env file or via `conda install <module>` when connected to containter.

 <table>